DaniBlumstein/JSOES_GSI/README.md

 ## 3.3.
 PBT
 ### 3.3.1.
 Download appropriate files from FishGen.net
 ### 3.3.2.
 Make PBT assignments using [SNPPIT](https://github.com/DaniBlumstein/JSOES_GSI/blob/main/3_3_2_snppit.sh) using default parameters.
 Note: This is a shell script to be run on an hpc.
 Detials on this program can be found [here](https://github.com/eriqande/snppit/tree/master) but you should be able to clone the repository into your dir and run it via its pre-compiled binary.
-(note: there is already a copy in the OMalley hpc folder with full permissions) (note 2: the output of this "snppit_output_ParentageAssignments.txt" will need to be transferred locally into the output/YEAR/ folder for the reporting script)
+  note: there is already a copy in the OMalley hpc folder with full permissions<br/>
+  note 2: the output of this "snppit_output_ParentageAssignments.txt" will need to be transferred locally into the output/YEAR/ folder for the reporting script

 # 4. Reporting
 ## 4.1.
 Individual GSI & PBT assignments (and P values), genotypic sex for every fish